 If you go for a big company that specializes in developing Real Estate sites, this might happen:

 - They will make a big deal out of SEO and charge you for it.
 SEO is not difficult.
 It doesn’t require a mastermind.
 It takes a bit of effort to Google what keywords consumers are entering when they look for your business or service and apply them to the back end of your website.
+What you need to spend money on is great writing or content, as it is termed nowadays.
+On page SEO, your story, the emotional connection you make with potential clients, and the valuable information you provide to them is much, much more important to have.
+If you do that, you will see that search engines will rank your website higher – and that will create more visibility.

 - They will make a big deal about IDX Features.
 This is a simple plugin that takes a few minutes to install and gives your visitors access to to the MLS and allows them to see your past sales and current listings.